Development Permits

 Anyone wishing to make alterations to their property must apply for and be issued a Site Alteration Permit.
 Exceptions are made, for example, if depositing or removing less than 10 cubic metres of soil in a calendar year (refer to 7.0 Permit Exemptions).
 Please note that a condition of the Site Alteration Permit issuance is that all other permits and permissions, for example a Development Permit, Development Variance Permit, or Temporary Use Permit, must first be in place.

-For more information, refer to Site Alteration Bylaw 822, 2017, Consolidated October 8, 2021.
+For more information, refer to Site Alteration Bylaw 822, 2017, October 2021 Consolidation

 Applications